Licensed Marriage Family Therapist

-I am trained in mind/body therapy and mindfulness practices which neuroscience research has shown is effective in treating depression, trauma, and anxiety.
+I am trained in mind/body therapy, yoga, internal family systems, and mindfulness practices which neuroscience research has shown is effective in treating depression, trauma, and anxiety.

 I am trained in EMDR, which research has shown is the best treatment for treating trauma and PTSD.
 Neuroscience also shows that somatic and mindfulness practices can help decrease anxiety symptoms associated with PTSD

 It can be challenging living with chronic pain or illness.
 There is hope in the current neuroscience research that show that somatic practices like yoga, breath work, and meditation can decrease pain receptor activation, as well as shift your relationship with your pain so it is more manageable.

 Allison Batty-Capps has not posted any group sessions.